sofiapoh/react-dynamic-data-workshop/README.md

 ✨  Built in 1.22s.
 ```

 If you do not see this message make sure you have the latest version of node (and npm) installed.
+Make sure you remember to `npm install`!

 ### Getting an access token

 Next you'll need a GitHub auth token so you won't get rate limited!

-Go to: Settings > Developer Settings > Personal access tokens > Generate new token
+Go to: `Settings > Developer Settings > Personal access tokens > Generate new token`

 For this workshop you'll need to select `repo` and `user` scopes.